alixizadi/SQL-Topics/sql.md

 >`SELECT * FROM Sys.Objects WHERE Type='uq'`

+<br/><br/>

-17. Displaying Foreign Keys
+## 17. Displaying Foreign Keys
 Foreign keys link one table to another – they are attributes in one table which refer to the primary key of another table.

-1
-SELECT * FROM Sys.Objects WHERE Type='f'
+>`SELECT * FROM Sys.Objects WHERE Type='f'`

 Primary, Unique, and Foreign are part of the constraints in SQL.
 Constraints are essential to the scalability, compliance, and sincerity of the data.
 Constraints implement particular rules, assuring the data adheres to the conditions outlined.
 For example, these are the laws imposed on the columns of the database tables.
 These are applied to restrict the kind of data in the table.
 This assures the efficiency and authenticity of the database.

+<br/><br/>

-18. Displaying Triggers
+## 18. Displaying Triggers
 A Trigger is sort of an ‘event listener’ – i.e, it’s a pre-specified set of instructions that execute when a certain event occurs.
 The list of defined triggers can be viewed using the following query.

-1
-SELECT * FROM Sys.Objects WHERE Type='tr'
+>`SELECT * FROM Sys.Objects WHERE Type='tr'`

+<br/><br/>

-19. Displaying Internal Tables
+## 19. Displaying Internal Tables
 Internal tables are formed as a by-product of a user action and are usually not accessible.
 The data in internal tables cannot be manipulated; however, the metadata of the internal tables can be viewed using the following query.

-1
-SELECT * FROM Sys.Objects WHERE Type='it'
+>`SELECT * FROM Sys.Objects WHERE Type='it'`

+<br/><br/>

-20. Displaying a List of Procedures
+## 20. Displaying a List of Procedures
 A stored procedure is a group of advanced SQL queries that logically form a single unit and perform a particular task.
 Thus, using the following query you can keep track of them:

-1
-SELECT * FROM Sys.Objects WHERE Type='p'
+>`SELECT * FROM Sys.Objects WHERE Type='p'`

-21. Swapping the Values of Two Columns in a table
+## 21. Swapping the Values of Two Columns in a table
 In this and subsequent examples, we will use a common company database including several tables that are easily visualized.
 Our practice DB will include a Customer table and an Order table.
-The Customers table will contain some obvious columns including ID, Name, Address, zip, and email, for example, where we assume for now that the primary key field for indexing is the Customer_ID field.
+The Customers table will contain some obvious columns including ID, Name, Address, zip, and email, for example, where we assume for now that the primary key field for indexing is the `Customer_ID` field.

 With this in mind, we can easily imagine an Orders table that likewise contains the indexed customer ID field, along with details of each order placed by the customer.
 This table will include the order Number, Quantity, Date, Item, and Price.
 In our first one of SQL examples, imagine a situation where the zip and phone fields were transposed and all the phone numbers were erroneously entered into the zip code field.
 We can easily fix this problem with the following SQL statement:

-1
-UPDATE Customers SET Zip=Phone, Phone=Zip
+>`UPDATE Customers SET Zip=Phone, Phone=Zip`

+<br/><br/>

-22. Returning a Column of Unique Values
+## 22. Returning a Column of Unique Values
 Now, suppose that our data entry operator added the same Customers to the Customers table more than once by mistake.
 As you know, proper indexing requires that the key field contains only unique values.
-To fix the problem, we will use SELECT DISTINCT to create an indexable list of unique customers:
+To fix the problem, we will use `SELECT DISTINCT` to create an indexable list of unique customers:

-1
-SELECT DISTINCT ID FROM Customers
+>`SELECT DISTINCT ID FROM Customers`

-23. Making a Top 25 with the SELECT TOP Clause
+## 23. Making a Top 25 with the SELECT TOP Clause
 Next, imagine that our Customers table has grown to include thousands of records, but we just want to show a sample of 25 of these records to demonstrate the column headings and The SELECT TOP clause allows us to specify the number of records to return, like a Top-25 list.
 In this example we will return the top 25 from our Customers table:

-1
-SELECT TOP 25 FROM Customers WHERE Customer_ID<>NULL;
+>`SELECT TOP 25 FROM Customers WHERE Customer_ID<>NULL;`

-24. Searching for SQL Tables with Wildcards
+## 24. Searching for SQL Tables with Wildcards
 Wildcard characters or operators like “%” make it easy to find particular strings in a large table of thousands of records.
 Suppose we want to find all of our customers who have names beginning with “Herb” including Herberts, and Herbertson.
 The % wildcard symbol can be used to achieve such a result.
 The following SQL query will return all rows from the Customer table where the Customer_name field begins with “Herb”:

-1
-SELECT * From Customers WHERE Name LIKE 'Herb%'
+>`SELECT * From Customers WHERE Name LIKE 'Herb%'`

+<br/><br/>

-25. Between Monday and Tuesday
+## 25. Between Monday and Tuesday
 Today is Wednesday, and we arrive at work and discover that our new data entry clerk in training has entered all new orders incorrectly on Monday and Tuesday.
 We wish to teach our new trainee to find and correct all erroneous records.
 What’s the easiest way to get all the records from the Orders table entered on Monday and Tuesday?
 The Between clause makes the task a breeze: